-- Breathing tetryl in dust near a military site.
+Breathing tetryl in dust near a military site.
 In the past, employees may have breathed it during the manufacture, use, shipping or loading phases.
-If you clean up tetryl now, you may breathe it. - Drinking well water containing tetryl, such as near a military site. - Touching soil or water containing tetryl near a military installation site.
-You may have touched it if you made, used, packed, or loaded tetryl.
-If you clean up tetryl, you could touch it. - Eye contact by getting dust containing tetryl into the eyes.
+If you work in tetryl clean up now, you may breathe it.

+Drinking well water containing tetryl, such as near a military site.

+Touching soil or water containing tetryl near a military installation site.
+You may have touched it if you made, used, packed or loaded tetryl.
+If you work in tetryl clean up now, you could touch it.

+Eye Contact by getting dust containing tetryl into the eyes.